 7) Tutors can utilize helpful online software

 Putting together and maintaining a classroom with well-functioning computers or laptops for each student is not an easy feat for a secondary school institution.
 With online teaching, tutors can usually be assured that their students each have access to a personal computer.
-They can thus rely on digital teaching tools, platforms, and online resources without being as limited by the traditional school’s financial and logistical constraints.
+They can thus rely on digital teaching tools, platforms such as ClassIn, and online resources without being as limited by the traditional school’s financial and logistical constraints.

 Where to find a job teaching Maths Online?